opqrapp/sapling-mcp/README.md

 }
 ```

-Now you can select "Sapling MCP" as your MCP server in Cursor's AI settings.
+Now you can select "Sapling MCP" as your MCP server in Cursor settings.

 ## License